 That’s why EZ Smile also partners with 13 dentists across Australia to offer professional in-office teeth scans as an alternative.
 If you’re worried creating molds will be a messy hassle, you can have a professional scan your teeth instead.
 Byte, however, has no office locations, so you’ll need to purchase their impression kit.

-Most EZ Smile customers complete their standard treatment in 4–8 months.
-Byte says their treatment plans are generally for four months (or five for their nighttime plan), thanks in part to the HyperByte.
-This handheld device emits micropulses that give you a more comfortable aligner fit, and research has shown that they can induce faster teeth shifts for some customers too.
+EZ Smile says their average treatment time is 4–8 months.
+Byte says their treatment plans are typically 4–5 months long (or 5–6 for their nighttime plan).
+They attribute that in part to the HyperByte, which they say might accelerate tooth movement for some customers.
 Ultimately, your treatment might take longer or shorter, depending on the severity of your misalignment.
 The more complex the case, the longer it takes to correct.

 These timelines are much shorter than in-office options, which often take 12–18 months.
 Just remember that Invisalign and braces take longer because they take on more severe misalignments, while at-home aligners stick to milder cases.

 EZ Smile only offers all-day alignment, which requires you to wear your aligners for roughly 22 hours per day, every day.
 Byte provides another option: their Byte At-Night plan.